Welcome to the

 Baby Plants are like Baby Humans

-Also baby plants are like baby humans – they require lots of extra attention – so if you have 27-tuplets (or what ever the number of new baby plants you might have just planted) you are going to be much more crazed than if you have a single new born.
+Also, baby plants are like baby humans – they require lots of extra attention – so if you have 27 tuplets (or whatever the number of new baby plants you might have just planted), you are going to be much crazed than if you have a single newborn.
 Keep this in mind.

-How to design your garden – one last tip for you:
+How to design your own garden – one last tip for you:

 It is easy to get overwhelmed – even with a plan in hand.
-So where do you start with installation?
-I’ll always advise work in on the areas closest to your house first.
+So, where do you start with installation?
+I’ll always advise working on the areas closest to your house first.
 But if there is an access issue – you may need to think about starting where access is worst.

 (Like if you are going to destroy some part of your garden to get access to another part of your garden – you may need to work on that first)

 And another thing to prioritize – fixing soil and drainage problems.
-These things become much more difficult and expensive to solve later and they aren’t going to get better on their own.
+These things become much more difficult and expensive to solve later, and they aren’t going to get better on their own.
 You can’t exactly improve the soil very easily after you have installed the plants.
-Always improve the soil (if you need to) before you install plants and then keep building it in healthy ways as build your garden.
+Always improve the soil (if you need to) before you install plants, and then keep building it in healthy ways as you build your garden.

 And the last step … Enjoy spending time outside!